interTwin-eu/itwinai/tutorials/distributed-ml/torch-tutorial-GAN/README.md

 ## Takeaways

-This README describes steps taken to adapt a GAN for distributed training, aimed at enhancing efficiency and scalability for training on large-scale datasets.
+This readme describes steps taken to adapt a GAN for distributed training, aimed at enhancing efficiency and scalability for training on large-scale datasets.
 From this use case we learn the following:

 - itwinai `TorchTrainer` can easily be adapted to different unique use cases like the GAN that has two models.